mangi07/tStudio-1/README.md

 In order to communicate with the git server, the application uses the urls given in src/config/giteaUrls.json.
 Read Gitea's [documentation] (https://docs.gitea.io/en-us/) if you need to know more about how it works.

+> Note: Deleting a project from the desktop UI does not seem to delete the corresponding content on the git server.

 In order to test creation of new users and other operations that require api authentication, you can place a file named private.json in src/config/ containing the following:

 ```javascript